 Professional development grants for the rural health workforce.

-- One-off bursary payments to cover the cost of training or course fees and/or to cover or partially cover some training-related expenses such as accommodation and transport, where appropriate.
+- One-off payments to cover the cost of training or course fees and/or to cover or partially cover some training-related expenses such as travel, where appropriate.

 The HWSP is available to health professionals located in or providing services to areas categorised as Modified Monash (MM) 3-7 locations.
 You can find the classification of a location via the DoctorConnect website.

 Applications will be online through the website once the round opens.
 In the meantime, send an email to email@example.com to register your interest.

 Courses and activities do not need to be accredited, but will be assessed by Rural Health West for relevance, value for money and the likelihood to meet the identified need.

 The HWSP is only available to practising medical, nursing, midwifery, dentistry, allied health professionals, including Aboriginal health practitioners who are providing services in a MM 3-7 location.